Imperium34/GenAIAgent/README.md

 **Warning**

-Genai can sometimes misunderstand what you mean and change your code in unwanted ways. be sure to backup any file that it will be given access to. for security reasons I have constrained it's working directory to "[the folder Agent is installed]/calculator". you can easily change or completely remove it by changing it in the function_call.py.
+Genai can sometimes misunderstand what you mean and change your code in unwanted ways. be sure to backup any file that it will be given access to. for security reasons I have constrained it's working directory to "[the folder Agent is installed]/calculator". you can easily change or completely remove it by changing it in the function_call.py. (though it is heavily recommended to not remove it since the model can be unpredictable in how it completes your taks)